mikebarlow/MyCal/calendar_options.md

 layout: page
 title: Calendar Options
 permalink: /calendar-options
-order: 45
+order: 60
 ---
 # Calendar Options

-As shown on the [calendar documentation](/MyCal/calendars), when loading a Calendar you can set a new Options object and redefine the options you want:
+As shown on the [using calendars documentation](/MyCal/using-calendars), when loading a Calendar you can set a new Options object and redefine the options you want:

     $Calendar = $CalendarFactory->load(
         null,